 East Riding of Yorkshire Council Services

-The Bridlington Town Council often receives visits and phone calls from members of the public regarding matters we are unfortunately unable to provide help with.
+We often receive visits and phone calls regarding matters we are unfortunately unable to provide help with.
 This is because a number of local services, including benefits, housing, refuse, and more are dealt with by the East Riding of Yorkshire Council.
 Please click here to see a list of services the East Riding of Yorkshire Council provides, as well as contact information for each department.